Supporting the F.E. Warren Air Force Base Mission Through

 F.E.
-Warren EMS is the system whereby the 90th MW protects the environment while fulfilling its mission to defend the United States with the worlds premier combat-ready ICBM force.
+Warren EMS is the system whereby the 90th Missile Wing protects the environment while fulfilling its mission to defend the United States with the worlds premier combat-ready ICBM force.
 See our EMS Commitment Statement.

 The natural resources program is responsible for management of pest and weed control, protection of threatened and endangered species, Pronghorn and Canadian Goose interference, protection of wetlands and to improve opportunities for outdoor recreation.

 The hazardous waste program is responsible for the oversight of all hazardous waste activities on base, this includes activities generating, accumulating, monitoring, disposing and responding to hazardous waste incidents.